OutSystems/docs-odc/src/eap/architecture/identity.md

 ## Token technology

-The Identity Service is built on JSON Web Token (JWT) technology, an open standard the Identity Service uses to define identity information as a JSON object.
+The Identity Service uses JSON Web Token (JWT) technology, an open standard the Identity Service uses to define identity information as a JSON object.
 The key benefits of this technology include:

 * JWTs are cryptographically signed using a public/private key pair which safeguards them from being modified by an attacker and ensures their authenticity.
 * JWTs are self-contained, meaning they're quick to validate as they don't require a server database lookup.
 This means quick access to the Platform services and apps.

-The Identity Service follows the OIDC standard, an identity layer built on top of the OAuth 2 protocol.
+The Identity Service follows the OIDC standard: an identity layer on top of the OAuth 2 protocol.

+### Secure sessions

+ODC includes built-in protection against session fixation attacks, where an attacker tries to hijack a valid user session.
+ODC ensures that the session identifier is transparently changed on each login and validates this on every request, preventing session fixation attacks.

+ODC also serializes and deserializes session data using a built-in anti-tampering JSON deserialization mechanism.

 ## User flow

 The following diagram shows an example of a user authentication and authorization flow.
-It shows a developer using **ODC Studio** (client) to access a REST API endpoint exposed by **Service 1** (a Platform service).
+It shows what happens when a developer using **ODC Studio** (client) accesses a REST API endpoint exposed by **Service 1** (a Platform service).

 ![Identity flow](images/identity-flow-authorization-diag.png)